 It’s believed that kitsune udon originated at the same time as tanuki udon during the Edo period (1603-1868) in the Osaka region.

-If you’re a fan of noodle soups, you’ll love this recipe.
+If you’re a fan of noodle soups, then you’ll love this recipe.

 That deep-fried tofu just adds such a unique texture to this otherwise basic soup.
-As you take a spoonful of yummy broth, then bite into the tofu, the flavor pairing is amazing.
+As you take a spoonful of yummy broth, bite into the tofu, as the flavor pairing is amazing.

-So, next time you’re considering a light but tasty meal, try this tasty recipe.
+So the next time you’re considering a light but tasty meal, try this amazing recipe!

-Learn more about Japanese noodles: 8 Different Types of Japanese Noodles (With Recipes)
+Learn more about Japanese noodles: 8 different types of Japanesen noodles (with recipes)